 How to Spot a Fake VPN (without being an expert)

-Ok, so now that we’ve covered the fact that fake VPNs are dangerous, the next step is to figure out how to spot them.
+Ok, so now that we’ve covered the fact that fake VPN apps are dangerous, the next step is to figure out how to spot them.

 Despite the danger of fake companies on the market, spotting them isn’t nearly as easy as you might hope.
 But there are some common problems you’ll find with all the bad actors.

-Before paying money for any service, you’ll want to review the essential features to look for and ask the following questions:
+Before paying money for any service, you’ll want to review the essential features to look for in a VPN and ask the following questions:

 Is the VPN Provider Transparent?